 Elizabeth Zachry Rutschow

 Elizabeth Zachry Rutschow is a managing researcher at AIR.
-She is an expert in postsecondary and adult education reform and has led many large-scale, mixed-method evaluations of community college and adult education reforms.
+She is an expert in postsecondary and adult education reform and has led many large-scale, mixed-methods evaluations of community college and adult education reforms.
 She is dedicated to using qualitative and quantitative research to improve equity and the prosperity and well-being of underserved individuals through promising education and workforce interventions.

 Dr. Rutschow has nearly 20 years of experience conducting qualitative and quantitative studies on topics as wide-ranging as assessments of adults’ literacy skills to college mathematics reforms to integrating work-based learning opportunities into postsecondary settings.
-Prior to joining AIR, she was a senior research associate at MDRC where she spent 14 years leading a multitude of research projects on array of topics including such community college institutional reform; the integration of college- and career-readiness interventions in adult basic education program; improving the participation of underrepresented students in college STEM programs; career and technical education programs in postsecondary education, and developmental education reforms aimed accelerating students’ progress to college-level courses and improving the instruction and supports provided in college classes.
+Prior to joining AIR, she was a senior research associate at MDRC where she spent 14 years leading a multitude of research projects on an array of topics, including community college institutional reform; the integration of college- and career-readiness interventions in adult basic education programs; improving the participation of underrepresented students in college STEM programs; career and technical education programs in postsecondary education, and developmental education reforms aimed at accelerating students’ progress to college-level courses and improving the instruction and supports provided in college classes.

 Dr. Rutschow was a lead researcher at the Center for the Analysis of Postsecondary Readiness (CAPR), an IES-funded research and development center focused on improving the evidence on developmental education reform.
-She led CAPR’s instructional study, a mixed-method, randomized controlled trial (RCT) study of the pedagogical, content, and structural changes in developmental and college-level math courses.
+She led CAPR’s instructional study, a mixed-methods, randomized controlled trial (RCT) study of the pedagogical, content, and structural changes in developmental and college-level math courses.
 She also authored a series of reports surveying the landscape, scope, and scale of developmental education reform in the nation.

 Before joining MDRC in 2007, Dr. Rutschow worked as a researcher and teacher at Harvard’s National Center for the Study of Adult Learning and Literacy and is a specialist in reading instruction.